-- Our courses are solely for brass or percussion players, so the tuition and repertoire is tailored specifically to their needs.
-Much more time is spent playing than brass players or percussionists would get on an orchestral course - there is no endless counting of rests here!
+- Our courses are solely for brass players, so the tuition and repertoire is tailored specifically to their needs.
+Much more time is spent playing than brass players would ever get on an orchestral course - no endless counting of rests here!

 - Our tutors are outstanding brass players, who are also brilliant at working with children.
-They include Philippe Schartz (principal trumpet of the BBC National Orchestra of Wales); Simon Morgan (Horn player at The Lion King in London); Christian Jones (principal trombone of Opera North); and Pete Smith (principal tuba of the Philharmonia Orchestra).
-Mick Doran (principal percussionists at English National Opera) will lead the Percussion Academy at Easter; and we are delighted to welcome Phil Cobb (principal trumpet at the London Symphony Orchestra) as a guest tutor on our 2016 courses.
+They include Paul Beniston (Principal Trumpet with the LPO); Philippe Schartz (Principal Trumpet with the BBC NOW); Simon Morgan (Horn player at The Lion King in London); Christian Jones (Principal Trombone with Opera North); Lee Tsarmaklis (Principal Tuba with the London Philharmonic Orchestra) and Pete Smith (Principal Tuba of the Philharmonia Orchestra).

 - Every afternoon there is two hours of organised sport, run by our talented, enthusiastic and inclusive course sports teacher James Barringer.

-- The children on our courses are helped to play their very best, while at the same time really enjoying themselves in a hard-working but relaxed atmosphere.
+- The children on our courses are helped to play their very best, while at the same time really enjoying themselves in a hard-working, energetic, supportive and fun atmosphere.

-- There are daily masterclasses from the tutors and special guests on particular aspects of brass playing.
+- There are daily masterclasses from the tutors on particular aspects of brass playing.

-- Each course includes a course competition in which every child plays in a relaxed and informal atmosphere, during which the children get individual attention and advice specific to their needs from the tutors.
+- Each course includes a course competition in which every child plays in a relaxed and informal atmosphere, allowing individual attention and advice to be given.

 - There is a fun and varied programme of evening activities for those staying on a residential basis.